RodBennett/14-Tech-Blog/README.md

 ### [Heroku Deployment Link]()
 ## Overview

-In this full-stack project, I created a tech blog where users can create sign up, log in, create new posts and comment on others' posts
+In this full-stack application, I created a tech blog where users can sign up, log in, create new posts, edit posts, and comment on others' posts.

 ## Table of Contents